hbence/MeshBuilder/README.md

 There is a NineScale builder which works like 9 slice scaling for sprites but it generates 3d meshes.
 The corners keep their scale end the edges and sides can be stretched or repeated.
 There is a version which renders the pieces separately (instanced or non-instanced) and a version which merges the pieces into a single mesh.

 The MeshCombination builder can be used to merge mesh pieces.
-MeshCombinationUtils.CreateMergedMesh can automatically merge meshes end group them based on their render info (material, shadow, layer).
+MeshCombinationUtils.CreateMergedMesh can automatically merge meshes and group them based on their render info (material, shadow, layer).

+The MarchingSquaresMesher can generate different kinds of meshes based on distance field data.

-**NOTE:** It still misses some features and not properly tested.
+**NOTE:** The library still misses some features and isn't properly tested.
 I only recommend it for testing/reference.

 There is a separate [MeshBuilderExamples repository](https://github.com/hbence/MeshBuilderExamples/) with some test scenes showing how it can be used.